Get Out of the Way

 This is also a good time to learn a little bit about not-self.
 In other words, whatever comes up in the mind, you don’t have to identify with it.
 Sometimes we’re very responsible.
-With every little thought that comes up in the mind, we feel we have to look at it, examine it, file it away, pass judgment on it: whether it’s useful or not.
-But for the time being, you don’t have to be responsible for any of these thoughts.
-You have one thought you want to hold onto.
-You just want to stay alert in the present moment.
+With every little thought that comes up in the mind, we feel we have to look at it, examine it, file it away, pass judgment on it as to whether it’s useful or not.
+For the time being, though, you don’t have to be responsible for any of these thoughts.
+You have one thought you want to hold on to.
+You want to stay alert in the present moment.
 If you can stay with the breath, try to notice where the breath is in the midst of all this, and just hang on.
-As for anything else that comes by, just learn how to get out of the way.
+As for anything else that comes by, learn how to get out of the way.

 Another time we were camping in Arches National Park.
-It was November and we thought we had the campground to ourselves, but then somebody showed up late at night, and they too had a boombox.
-So again, I was just a screen for the sound to go through.
+It was November and we thought we had the campground to ourselves, but then somebody showed up late at night, and they, too, had a boombox.
+Again, I was just a screen for the sound to go through.

 An important skill in the practice is learning how to do things more efficiently, to figure out where you’re expending unnecessary energy.
 Then the meditation gets a lot easier.